-How to Find Exchange Server Version in 3 Ways
+How to Find the Exchange Server Version in 3+ Ways

 I had to recently find the Exchange Server version for my organization’s on-premises setup.
 It was an interesting exercise that allowed me to explore multiple methods for detecting the build number of the Exchange Server.